Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: Implementing PUBO via multi-qubit interactions in quantum hardware

-Even in scenarios where PUBO and QUBO scale approximately the same, as is the case for the 3-SAT problems generated by \algorithm{uniquePT1} shown in \cref{fig:gapscaling:a}, a constant PUBO speedup is possible.
-We can use the estimated overhead of the three-body interactions from \cref{sec:3body:realization} together with the minimal gaps extracted numerically in \cref{sec:numerics} in order to estimate the potential gain in computing time when using the direct PUBO formulation according to \cref{eq:pubospeedup}.
-In the examples of \cref{fig:3-body_from_2-body}, executing the three-qubit gate involves four two-qubit gates and therefore takes about four times as long as a single two-qubit gate (neglecting single-qubit gate times).
-In the context of quantum annealing, this corresponds to a ratio of three-body to two-body interaction rate of $J^{(3)} / J^{(2)}\approx 1/4$.
-Using \cref{eq:pubospeedup} and the average values for the \algorithm{uniquePT1} generator listed in \cref{tab:minimalgap_fit}, we obtain $\annealingtime_Q/\annealingtime_P \approx \num{9.5} \mathinner{(\tilde{V}_Q / \tilde{V}_P)} \etothe{\num{0.07} \, N}$.
+Even in scenarios where PUBO and QUBO scale approximately the same, as is the case for the 3-SAT problems generated by \algorithm{uniquePT1} shown in \cref{fig:gapscaling:a}, a constant PUBO speedup is still possible.
+In the context of digital quantum annealing (see \cref{sec:annealing:digital}), we can use the estimated overhead of the three-body interactions from \cref{sec:3body:realization} together with the minimal gaps extracted numerically in \cref{sec:numerics} in order to estimate the potential gain in computing time when using the direct PUBO formulation according to \cref{eq:pubospeedup}.
+In the example of \cref{fig:3-body_from_2-body}, executing the three-qubit gate involves four two-qubit gates and therefore takes about four times as long as a single two-qubit gate (neglecting single-qubit gate times).
+In the context of quantum annealing, this corresponds to a ratio of three-body to two-body interaction strength of $J^{(3)} / J^{(2)}\approx 1/4$.
+Using \cref{eq:pubospeedup} and the average values for the \algorithm{uniquePT1} generator listed in \cref{tab:minimalgap_fit}, we obtain $\annealingtime_Q/\annealingtime_P \approx \num{12.8} \mathinner{(\tilde{V}_Q / \tilde{V}_P)} \etothe{\num{0.024} \, N}$.
 In our numerics for small systems, we find a typical ratio of $\tilde{V}_Q / \tilde{V}_P \approx 0.5$, which only weakly depends on the system size.
-Our estimate therefore hints at a constant PUBO speedup in this regime; more precisely, an adiabatic sweep can be about five times faster if the PUBO instead of the QUBO formulation for this class of 3-SAT problems is used.
+Our estimate therefore hints at a constant PUBO speedup in this regime; more precisely, an adiabatic sweep can be about six times faster if the PUBO instead of the QUBO formulation for this class of 3-SAT problems is used.
 If there is on top of that an (even small) exponential enhancement, as suggested by our numerical results, it will then dominate over a possible polynomial scaling of $\tilde{V}_Q / \tilde{V}_P$ at larger system sizes and further improve the performance of PUBO over QUBO.
 Note that the precise value of the estimated speedup depends on the choice of the strength of the driving Hamiltonian as well as the strength of the constraint terms in the QUBO reduction.
-Using a better heuristic for the latter could possibly reduce the calculated PUBO improvement.
-From our analyses in \cref{subsubsec:penalty,subsec:drivingvscost}, where we found the used parameters to be close to optimal, we thus expect such a change to be only minor.
+Using a better heuristic for the latter, e.g., the one proposed in Ref.~\cite{Alessandroni2023}, could possibly reduce the calculated PUBO improvement.
+From our analyses in \cref{subsubsec:penalty,subsec:drivingvscost}, where we found the used parameters to be close to optimal, we expect such a change to be only minor.